tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ## Firewall

 The firewall module installes a basic firewall for your device.
-It will block all ports thare wre not meant to be open.
-By default there are no ports blocked from the Wireless Access Point interface.
+It will block all ports that were not meant to be open.
+By default there are no ports blocked from the Wireless Access Point interface (`wlan-ap`).

+### Applying changes
+After making any changes to files as outlined below, run `sudo systemctl restart hostapd` to apply the changes.
+This will take down the Pi's WiFi for a moment, but it will come back up on it's own.
+SSH sessions will freeze, but should reconnect on their own as well.

-## IPv4
+### IPv4
-Default open ports to the device
+Default open ports to the device are below.
+Since both CJDNS and Yggdrasil use IPv6, these ports are open only for LAN or WiFi usage.

 | Port | Protocol | Policy | Description               |
 | :---- | :------ | :----- | :------------------------ |